Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Explore health content from A to Z.

 I need information about...

-If you have breast cancer, you will have many treatment options.
-Before you decide which is best for you, weigh all of your choices.
-Be sure to discuss them with your doctor.
-Your options may include one or more types of adjuvant therapy.
+If you have breast cancer, you will have many treatment choices Before you decide which is best for you, weigh all of your choices.
+Be sure to discuss them with your healthcare providers.
+Your choices may include one or more types of adjuvant therapy.
 These are treatments used in addition to surgery.

-Talk with your health care team or support network for more information about these treatments and your options.
+Talk with your healthcare team or support network for more information about these treatments and your choices.

 This treatment uses high-energy X-rays to kill cancer cells.
 Most often, it is used to kill cancer cells that may remain in your breast after surgery.
 Radiation also helps keep breast cancer from coming back.
-You’ll likely have this treatment if you had a lumpectomy.
+You’ll likely have this treatment if you had a lumpectomy (breast-conserving surgery).

-This treatment is a type of medication that attacks cancer cells.
+This treatment is a type of medicine that attacks cancer cells.
 Chemotherapy can be given before or after surgery.
 Or, it may be given on its own.
 It’s also used to help keep breast cancer from coming back.
-Your health care provider will decide if chemotherapy is right for you.
+Your healthcare provider will decide if chemotherapy is right for you.
 Factors include the size of your tumor and where it has spread.

 Hormone therapy is used when cancer cells respond to estrogen and progesterone.
-These 2 hormones are normally made by the body.
-With cancer, the hormones bind to special sites called receptors on the cancer cells.
-This causes them to grow into tumors.
-To treat these types of tumors, 2 kinds of medications may be used.
+These two hormones are normally made by the body.
+With some types of breast cancer, the hormones bind to special sites called receptors on the cancer cells.
+This causes them to grow.
+To treat these types of tumors, two kinds of medicines may be used.

 Selective estrogen receptor modulators (SERMs).
 These bind to hormone receptor-positive cancer cells and stop the cells from dividing.

 Aromatase inhibitors.
 These reduce your body’s production of estrogen.
 With less estrogen to bind with, hormone receptor-positive cancer cells are less likely to grow.